 All expenses for both Emerging Rural Leaders I & II are covered for all selected students.
 Students will also receive a travel stipend for costs associated with travel to/from the program.

 Life on Campus

 All selected Emerging Rural Leaders will have the opportunity to explore what life is like on a residential college campus.
 Students will make new connections and lifelong friendships by living and learning alongside their classmates from around the world.
-Students will also live alongside Residential Assistants, who are current undergraduate students and alumni there to provide guidance and mentorship as students adjust to life on a college campus.
-All students selected for the Emerging Rural Leaders programs will live on-campus in a Residence Hall and will have unlimited access to the Dining Hall for meals.
-The front desk of the residence hall is staffed at all hours, and the Dining Hall offers a wide range of meal options--including gluten-free, vegetarian, and vegan options--served for breakfast, lunch, and dinner.
-Our residential staff members are here to help students build connections with each other and to ensure easy access to campus resources and services.
+Students will also live alongside Residential Assistants, who are current undergraduate students, there to provide guidance and mentorship as students adjust to life on a college campus.
+All students selected will live on-campus in a residence hall and will have unlimited access to the dining hall for meals.

 Out & About in Chicago